Publish date:

 Streamline: Optimize for profitability.

-Key accounts are not necessarily the ones currently spending the most money with you.
-They are often those with the greatest potential for future purchases and additions to their current services or products.
-These customers are likely to remain consistent and loyal, thus offering substantial long-term value.
+Key accounts do not necessarily spend the most money with you.
+They often have the most significant potential for future purchases and additions to their current services or products.
+These customers will likely remain consistent and loyal, thus offering substantial long-term value.

 Focus on Relationships